Hidden Talents Program

 - Partner with a CS@Mines graduate student mentor.

-- Sophomores, juniors, or senior undergraduates majoring in any science, technology, engineering, or math fields
+- Undergraduate students in their sophomore or junior year majoring in any science, technology, engineering, or math fields.

 Exemplary Final Presentations

 Continue to check this page as dates are finalized.